osai-ai/tensor-stream/README.md

 ## Documentation

-Documentation for Python and C++ API can be found on the [site](https://tensorstream.argus-ai.com/).
+Documentation is in Doxygen, can be build manually.

 ## License